RHShamil/azure-terraform/README.md

 ## What this project will do
 In this article, you'll learn how to:

+- Create a resource group
+- Create tags for all resources
 - Create a virtual network
 - Create a subnet
 - Create a public IP address